LynchSKM/setup-dockem-rs/README.md

         run: dockem --version
 ```

-You are able to track a specific version or the lastest within that major version number.
+You are able to track a specific version or the latest within that major version number.
 For instance, you can use `v2.1.0` like so,

 ```yaml
       - name: Setup Dockem